Safety and guidelines

 For general information on how to stay safe when enjoying the outdoors, visit AdventureSmart.ca.

 In Canada, national parks enjoy special protections that may differ from other protected places.
-Please know “what not to do” in a national park.
+Know the Rules and Regulations when visiting a national park.

 Safety is everyone's responsibility.
 At Parks Canada, we do our part to make sure you can have a safe visit by assessing the risks, managing hazards, and making sure that safety information is freely available to everyone.